leematos/slate/README.md

 * Window Hints: an intuitive way to change window focus
 * \[Beta\] A better, more customizable, application switcher.

-## Credits ##

-Big thanks to [philc](https://github.com/philc) for the Window Hints idea (and initial implementation) as well as plenty of other suggestions and improvement ideas.
-Thanks to [leematos](https://github.com/leematos) for his help with the documentation organization.

 # Using Slate #

 ## Installing Slate ##